aliakkas/karatepdi/README.md

 # karatepdi

-This is a Spring Boot Rest application for automating ETL Testing using Behaviour Driven Development framework Karate.
+This is a Spring Boot Rest application for automating ETL testing using Behaviour Driven Development framework Karate and Pentaho Data Integration.
 You can use it to execute PDI job/transformation or running Karate feature file to produce cucumber reports.

 # How to run